-This is the part where I’m suppose to tell you how great I am and why it’s worth your time to read what I write.
+This is the part where I’m suppose to tell you how great I am and why it’s worth your time to read what I write (with updated information for 2018 in italics).
 But I’m going to tell you the truth.
 By the world’s standards, I’m not great.

 I suppose I could give you a short list of my accomplishments.
 After all, I’ve done things and been places.
 But so far my greatest accomplishment has simply been to live and keep living.